Lusamine/Anubirb/README.md

 ### How did you get these files?
 These were all dumped directly from the game using CFW.

-### Are they all legal/legitimate?
+### How legitimate are these files?
-All of these files were dumped from an unmodified stock game except for the shiny Zacian directory, which used a ROM edit to remove the shiny lock for science.
-They are intended to be used to answer questions about the game's mechanics empirically.
-If you edit anything here, it is by definition "not legitimate."
+For the purposes of data analysis, all of these are unmodified files dumped from an unmodified stock game except for the following:
+* The shiny Zacian directory used a ROM edit to remove the shiny lock.
+* Any Pokémon with the Original Trainer name "Redact" was obtained from another user and the OT was changed to maintain their privacy.

 ### Why are some files missing met location and trainer data?
 Many wild encounters are dumped from RAM and the Pokémon was never captured to save time.
 This still allows for analysis of all other traits except for a few which are generated after capture.

-For example, Mark data is available on partial files for all marks except Curry Mark.
+### Can I trade them in legitimate trading communities?
+Complete Pokémon should be considered clones.
+Partial Pokémon require further editing which immediately makes them illegitimate.
+Whether anything here is safe to trade depends on your specific community's rules.
+Please be considerate and check before trading anything from here as legitimate.

 ### Can I use these files?
-Feel free to use them for whatever reason, be it research or templates for Pokémon edits.
-Please use this resource responsibly.
+Yes.
+As above, please be responsible with them if you plan to trade them to others.

 ### Can I contribute files?
 I prefer to keep this limited to my own files since I know how they were obtained, but we can discuss if you have something interesting.